 Exploring women’s experiences of ‘late termination of pregnancy’ and ‘feticide’ when an antenatal diagnosis of severe foetal abnormality has been made

-This project aims to understand women’s experiences of ‘feticide’ and health care providers’ perceptions regarding women’s experiences.
-Research of such a sensitive nature is undertaken with the highest ethical standards and procedures.
+This project aimed to understand South African women’s experiences of ‘foeticide’ (and late termination of pregnancy LTOP) and health care providers’ perceptions regarding these experiences.
+Research of such a sensitive nature was undertaken with the highest ethical standards and procedures in place.
+Participant wellbeing and anonymity were prioritized throughout.

 Issues surrounding silencing, stigma and power dynamics between women and the medical system are prominent aspects explored, as well as the issue of choice and the nature of decision-making in limited resource contexts.

-In order to hear participant voices as clearly as possible, the social constructionist grounded theory methodology is applied to the study, while a feminist lens including intersectionality and the pregnancy supportability model (Macleod, 2019) are used to create a theoretical understanding of the data.
+In order to hear participant voices as clearly as possible, a feminist social constructionist grounded theory methodology was applied to the study.